hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Only a subset of Linux `systcl` configuration is supported (see above or [in code](https://github.com/LexisNexis-RBA/terraform-azurerm-aks/blob/main/modules/node-groups/modules/node-group/main.tf)).
 Note not all parameters are required, please raise an issue for additional tunables.

+### ARM64 Node Support

+To enable the creation of ARM64 [Ampere Altra](https://azure.microsoft.com/en-us/blog/azure-virtual-machines-with-ampere-altra-arm-based-processors-generally-available/) nodes you can set the experimental flag `experimental = { arm64 = true }`.
+When this flag is set you can set `node_arch` to `arm64` to get an ARM64 instance, if this flag isn't set attempting to set `node_arch` will be ignored.

 ---

 ## Requirements